 I have heard over the years that people feel like they deserve a certain kind of mate.
-People have felt as though that they wanted specific things in a mate, and whether they were willing to be what that desired mate wants was another issue that was rarely discussed.
+People have felt as though that they wanted specific things in a mate, and whether they were willing to become what that desired mate wanted was another issue that was rarely discussed.
 While we all may desire certain traits in a significant other, there is a concept discussed in the Rationale Male, written by Rollo Tomassi, called the sexual marketplace.
 The sexual marketplace consists of men and women who are rated on a scale from 1 to 10, which determines their level on the sexual market value scale.
 This is spoken of in the Manosphere as well.
 Rollo Tomassi in the forward to his latest work, “The Rational Male: Positive Masculinity”, defines the Manosphere as an online community of men that spans the globe and seeks to develop a better understanding of masculinity, the nature of women and how best to develop oneself with this collective knowledge.
 The Manosphere in general is somewhat a male opposition to some of the negative tenants of feminism.
 Depending on where one may fit, that will determine what they can reasonably expect to get for their own personal place on that scale.
 A person’s sexual market value has to do with things such as age, looks, and other things to include status, and mental capacity.
 Generally, looks is the first thing since that is what we see.

 With all this discussion about marketplace, let’s compare dating and mating to a marketplace of say goods and/or services.
 Let’s stick with goods on this one.
 Ideally, a person looks at price first when buying food, cars, homes, clothes, etc. When one goes to a food market, one who likes healthier food and takes time to read the ingredients on the label, they are looking for the healthiest food based on those ingredients for the best price.
 Dating and mating is a market where people in general, want someone with a sexual market value like theirs or higher.
 This, again, is first based on looks.
 So, people in general want someone who looks like them or better.
 The issue comes in when people want what they want in a mate, whether they want to date and mate or just mate, but they feel as if they don’t have to bring anything or should be allowed to bring less to the table.
 The dating and mating scene is a market.
 It is not a place where you should feel like you can get what you want because you deserve it or you’re entitled to getting it.
 The other person is giving up something just as you are.